What can we help you with?

 Once this checkbox is ticked, the following settings will appear:

-Confirm Using: For confirming the address with your customers, you can either use a pop-up window or display address inline to the checkout page.
+Confirm Using: For confirming the address with your customers, you can either use a pop-up window or display the address inline to the checkout page.

 The pop-up window option will open another option titled “Confirmation Window CSS“, that allows you to customize the pop-up window based on their website theme.